emmahewson/mp1_batala_bangor/README.md

 * Text information and a booking form to enquire about booking the band
 * On desktop these sit side by side but on smaller screens they stack.
     * The form appears at the top of the stack so that users can immediately see what they have to do and won't miss the form if they fail to scroll down.
-    * There are also some layout changes to make the order change and headings make sense
+    * There are also some layout changes to make the order change and headings make sense on smaller screens
 * The submit button has the same styling and animation as the other buttons
 * All form elements are required and must be filled in
 * The submit button leads the user to a "thankyou" page which reassures them that their form has been sent and offers a route back to the main site.